 Yesterday was a challenging day.
 There was the escalating fear and rancor of the political scene to start with, and the fact that my hubcab fell off and I am wondering how much a new one costs and when I am going to find time to get it.
 And then there was the embarrassment of lunch with two of my friends.
 When the bill came, I had to blushingly ask them not to split it evenly three ways because I had been very careful to keep to my daily budget while they had each had two dishes apiece and right now, $16.00 is not insignificant to me. $16.00 is what it costs me to park when I teach at UC Berkeley.
 Then last night there was the debate itself, which I could not listen to for more than 5 minutes without becoming very, very disturbed and slightly sick to my stomach.

 But in the face of all of this, I want to say this: life is not getting worse.
-It might be getting worse for some people, including uneducated factory workers and very well educated adjunct professors (who often now actually make less than a Starbucks employee or factory worker per hour and have no benefits), but 2016 is not actually a worse year than 1016, 1209 or 1939.
+It is definitely difficult and filled with looming anxiety but 2016 is not actually a worse year than 1016, 1209 or 1939 when we look at the whole of history.
 The current horrible political landscape is actually quite a bit more civil than the discord in Dante’s Florence, which sent him into a lifetime of exile with a death sentence over his head.
 It is not as bad as the first century’s Roman rule, when crowds amassed in a Coliseum to see people hack each other to bits and be eaten by lions and crucifixes lined the roads all the way to Jerusalem.
 It is not worse than the time of the witch burnings or the years of the Spanish Inquisition, when you could be tortured and jailed for not eating pork.
 It is not worse than the many centuries in which you could be drawn and quartered on charges of treason for owning a Bible in English.
 It is not as bad as the Holocaust, when 6 million Jews and countless others perished because they held alternative views, lifestyles or bloodlines.
-Let’s be clear: it is a darkening time, and disturbing and not going in a hopeful direction, but is not that bad.
+Let’s be clear: it is a darkening time, and disturbing and not going in a hopeful direction, but is not as bad as what humanity has endured before.
 And this is where I believe it becomes very, very important to have a bigger perspective and to focus on the right things.

-For example, I could have a pity party (and I am afraid at times I have) that despite having adjunct positions at four highly regarded colleges and being a featured lecturer for both the Symphony and the Opera, I still do not have any healthcare benefits provided by an employer and without the relentless work I do for Mythica, my composite salary would actually fall far below what is needed to live in the Bay Area ( FYI: an adjunct typically makes $2,000-4,000 per semester course).
-I could bewail the horrors of a society in which stock brokers or stock car drivers or even stock clerks in a grocery store are more valued economically in our culture that an educator who consistently gets reviews proclaiming “This class changed my life” or “Your courses make life worth living”.
+Much of the political debates this season has focused on income inequality, the disappearing middle class and the need for education.
+This makes me laugh or cry- or sometimes both at the same time.
+I could have a pity party (and I am afraid at times I have) that despite having adjunct positions at four highly regarded colleges and being a featured lecturer for both the Symphony and the Opera, I still do not have any healthcare benefits provided by an employer and without the relentless work I do for Mythica, my composite salary would actually fall far below what is needed to live in the Bay Area ( FYI: an adjunct typically makes $2,000-4,000 per semester course).
+I could bewail the horrors of a society in which I would be better off financially as a stock brokers or stock car driver or even stock clerk in a grocery store rather than an educator who consistently gets reviews proclaiming “This class changed my life” or “Your courses make life worth living”.
 I could fall into a river of sorrow that my three master’s degrees and PhD have not amounted to anything that measures on the Richter Scale of Wealth.
-I could swell with self -pity that I actually have to go to a Laundromat to wash my clothes since my studio does not have a washing machine and dryer.
+I could swell with self -pity that I actually have to go to a Laundromat to wash my clothes since my one room studio does not have a washing machine and dryer.